 We’ve done a lot of work on the pricing to pare things down and we’re happy that we can offer this service with a minimum of overhead.
-We’ve looked at the big national natural/grassfed meat companies, and we’re glad to note that our prices are still competitive (better in most cases) even when the shipping and handling are all included.
+We’ve looked at the big national natural and grass fed meat companies, and we’re glad to note that our prices are still competitive (better in most cases) even when the shipping and handling are all included.